FoE-Aztecs-Minigame/FoE-Aztecs-Minigame.github.io/README.md

 Credits:

-Minesweeper logic is based on code by Ania Kubow at
+Minesweeper logic is based on code by Ania Kubow at:

 Source: https://github.com/kubowania/minesweeper

 Video: https://youtu.be/rxdGAKRndz8

 MIT Licence